houleyemballo/AerialCactusIdentification/README.md

 Specific Human Impact Assessment - Right now, our model is looking for the lack of certain critical plant species to evaluate the consequences of human impact.
 A better solution would be to train a model to specifically look for the hallmarks of negative human activity in sensitive areas like evidence of logging, mining, or agriculture.

-Species Count - To make the moedl more robust, adding in the capacity to estimate the number of taget species present in an image would help with any enviornmental site assessment.
+Species Count - To make the model more robust, adding in the capacity to estimate the number of taget species present in an image would help with any enviornmental site assessment.